 Throughout the programme, we build in opportunities to connect with experienced, highly engaged mentors who, like our teaching team, are seeking to share their experience and wisdom with the next generation of entrepreneurs.

 Students also have the ability to organise treks to visit other start-up ecosystems, which typically travel at the beginning of Term 3.
-Past treks have visited Berlin, Tel Aviv, Silicon Valley and Singapore.
+Past treks have visited Barcelona, Berlin, Tel Aviv, Silicon Valley and Singapore.
 Please see our YouTube channel for videos of the trips.
 Students should note that a place on these treks is not guaranteed, and we also cannot guarantee right of entry into the countries selected.
 Small grants are available for student organisers, but in most other cases the cost is entirely funded by the students themselves.
-As of the time of writing (November 2020), these have not been possible in 2020/21 due to the COVID-19 pandemic.

 We are proud that our programme is particularly diverse in terms of student backgrounds, and the typical make up of a student cohort each year will be as follows: